 Print X in the YES boxes at G and R item S1.

-Print X in the YES box at 1 item S1 if you are grouped with another entity for any year relevant to your calculation of STS average turnover; otherwise print X in the NO box at 1 item S1.
+Print X in the YES box at item S1 if you are grouped with another entity for any year relevant to your calculation of STS average turnover; otherwise print X in the NO box.